 Limitations of Text Messages:

-Email is a reliable and professional way to call in sick, especially in offices, remote teams, or situations where written documentation is preferred.
+Email is a reliable and professional way to call in sick, especially for large offices, remote teams, or situations where written documentation is preferred.
 It gives you time to think through what you want to say and ensures your message is saved, timestamped, and easy to reference later.

-If your company uses a time tracking system like OnTheClock, logging your sick time through the app may be the easiest and most efficient option.
+If your company uses a time tracking system, like OnTheClock, logging your sick time in the app may be the easiest and most efficient option.
 It automatically records your absence, notifies your manager, and keeps everything organized without requiring a separate message or call.

 Why a Time Tracking App Works Well: